i-am-bee/provider-example/README.md

 Agent provider needs to implement two components:

 - MCP server with agents capability
-- Manifest file that describes how to run the server
+- Manifest file that describes how connect to the the server (available MCP transports)